 All the three first-person narrators have their own weaknesses which keep them from being a competent spokesperson for the African people.

 Chris, the ‘first witness’ appears as an embodiment of coolness and detachment.
 He lacks interest in state affairs and the other things around him.
 It would be better if we call him an observer rather than a participant.
 This clearly disqualifies him from the category of a competent and trustworthy narrator in the novel.

 The second ‘witness’ Ikem Osodi is an agitating narrator.
 He has a tendency to detach himself from what he talks about.
 He is passionate as well as problematic.
 At one point, he proclaims to be a defender of the deprived and the oppressed.
-While at another we see him in argument with taxi drivers.
+While at another we see him in an argument with taxi drivers.

 Beatrice, the last of the first-person narrators, possesses more authority than Chris and Ikem as a storyteller.
-But she is also disqualified from the category of a competent narrator because she has also some weaknesses.
+But she is also disqualified from the category of a competent narrator because she also has some weaknesses.
 Simon Gikandi, in his book Reading Chinua Achebe: Language and Ideology in Fiction, highlights her lack of self knowledge in the following words:

 “Beatrice’s knowledge and success as a student and government official has been achieved through the repression of the traditions and legends of her people.
 She is educated in schools which had no place for her bearers and the divinities with whom they had involved evolved.
 So, she comes to barely knowing who she was”.Gikandi, S. (1991).
 Reading Chinua Achebe: Language and Ideology in Fiction.
 James Currey Publishers.

 Now there comes a big question in our mind about her, that is, If she is uprooted from her own tradition and culture, how can she be considered a competent storyteller for her own people?